-I used to be a Dungeon Master in Dungeons and Dragons.
+I used to be a Dungeon Master (Narrator) in Dungeons and Dragons.

 That was a long time ago.
-I've made friends in Guild Wars.
-I've joined a Guild.
-You can
+I made friends in Guild Wars, joined a Guild.

-all around the globe.
+located all around the globe.

 I found my Guild through my sister on the west coast of Canada, who

 gave me her account.
 Now, I have two accounts and around 19 different

 characters.
 All of them go through basically the same scenarios, they